Guests lodge in one of three types of facilities:

 – Omega Lodge, a hotel style facility with private bathrooms with queen and double beds

 – Bunkhouse Cabins, One of four bunkhouse style cabins (12 bunkbeds, 24 beds)

 – Retreat Center, a two story facility with 54 bunkhouse-style beds on the upper level and meeting space on the lower level

-Guests sleep in either one of the camp’s five cabins (24 bunk-style beds in each) or in the Retreat Center (64 bunk-style beds).
-Additionally, Camp Omega provides groups with meeting facilities that include tables, chairs and audio visual equipment.
+– In addition, Camp Omega provides all guest groups with meeting facilities that include tables, chairs and audio visual equipment.

 Omega Lodge is Camp Omega’s newest facility designed with adults and families in mind.
 This facility includes 9 hotel-style bedrooms with private bathrooms and two double beds, a large conference room for 200+, a fireside room lounge, and a lobby with a wood fireplace.
 Tours are being given and reservations are being accepted.

 The Retreat Center offers groups 64 bunk-style beds, a fireplace, and a meeting room.
 Reserved for one group per weekend, the Retreat Center offers a lower level conference center with tables, chairs and audio visual equipment.
 The upstairs lodging areas are divided into six small rooms that sleep four each and two larger rooms that can accommodate 20.
 Bathrooms are located on each level; bathrooms with showers are located upstairs.
 While the building does not offer private bathrooms, each sleeping room does have a sink and mirror.